Provable Accelerated Bayesian Optimization with Knowledge Transfer: EXPERIMENTS

 \subsection{Real-World AutoML Experiments}

-To illustrate the effectiveness of DeltaBO in real-world task, we conduct hyperparameter tuning of classification tasks on UCI Breast Cancer dataset \citep{DuaGraff2017}.
-The black-box objective is defined as the mapping from hyperparameter configurations to validation accuracy, with dimension being the number of hyperparameters in each classification model.
+To illustrate the effectiveness of DeltaBO in a real-world setting, we conduct hyperparameter tuning for classification tasks on the UCI Breast Cancer dataset \citep{DuaGraff2017} following \citet{liu2023global}.
+The black-box objective is defined as the mapping from hyperparameter configurations to validation accuracy, with dimensionality equal to the number of hyperparameters in each classification model.
 We use two models: Gradient Boosting (GBoost) with 11 hyperparameters, and Multi-Layer Perceptron (MLP) with 8 hyperparameters.

 We construct the source and target datasets by first designating 60\% of the data as a shared portion.
 The remaining 40\% is split evenly between the two domains, so that each dataset contains 80\% of the overall samples.
 The source dataset contains $N = 90$ observations, and the optimization is run for $T=30$ iterations, starting with 6 initial observations.